How to. . .

 In order to officially drop or add a course, these steps should be followed:

-- Download Schedule Change form or get one from the Division Secretary.
+- Download Schedule Change form or get one from their advisor.

-- Have the Drop/Add approved by faculty advisor and instructor.
+- Have the Drop/Add approved by faculty advisor.
+After classes have begun, instructor approval is also required.
 Students who wish to change their class schedule during Schedule Adjustment Days are advised to drop and add courses during the same registration session to avoid being charged 25% of the tuition for the dropped class.

 - Submit the Drop/Add form to Student Services to be officially recorded.

-Note: Students will not be allowed to add or change sections after the deadline listed in the Academic Calendar and registration information book.
+Note: Students will not be allowed to add or change sections after the deadline published in the Academic Calendar.
 Students may officially drop a course(s) without academic penalty and receive a grade of ‘W’ if this drop is made before the drop deadline as published in the college calendar.
 The Vice President for Academic and Student Services may approve a drop after the deadline.

 All Official Withdrawals Must: